subhamkrai/SayitAgain/README.md

 # SayitAgain
-It is virtual client which can talk to you and can help in searching something on web.
+It is virtual assistant which can talk to you and can help in searching something on web.

 It processes Natural Language using Dialogflow(API.AI) ML intents and entities.